-Section 5(b) Surgical and anesthesia services provided by physicians and other health care professionals
+Section 5(b).
+Surgical and anesthesia services provided by physicians and other health care professionals

 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is: \$250 per person (\$500 per family) under both High Option and Standard Option.
 The calendar year deductible applies to almost all benefits in this Section.
 We added "(No deductible)" to show when the calendar year deductible does not apply. - The non-PPO benefits are the regular benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
 When no PPO provider is available, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by a physician or other health care professional for your surgical care.
-Look in Section 5(c) for charges associated with the facility (i.e. hospital, surgical center, etc.). - YOU MUST GET PRECERTIFICATION OF SOME SURGICAL PROCEDURES.
+Look in Section 5(c) for charges associated with the facility (i.e. hospital, surgical center, etc.). - YOU MUST GET PRECERTIFICATION FOR SOME SURGICAL PROCEDURES.
 Please refer to page 38 for information regarding Organ/tissue transplants.

-Benefit Description Note: The calendar year deductible applies ONL You After the calendar Y when we say below: "(calendar y year deductible Surgical procedures High Option Standard Option A comprehensive range of services, such as: Operative procedures Treatment of fractures, including casting Normal pre- and post-operative care by the surgeon Correction of amblyopia and strabismus Endoscopy procedures Biopsy procedures Electroconvulsive therapy Removal of tumors and cysts Correction of congenital anomalies (see Reconstructive surgery) Insertion of internal prosthetic devices.
-See 5(a) - Orthopedic and prosthetic devices for device coverage information Voluntary sterilization (e.g., tubal ligation, vasectomy).
-Surgically implanted contraceptives Intrauterine devices (IUDs) PPO: 10% of the Plan allowance Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount PPO: 15% of the Plan allowance Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount • Surgical treatment of morbid obesity (bariatric surgery) - Preauthorization of this procedure is required.
-Contact ENCOMPASS at 1-888/249-2595 or in Delaware, the District of Columbia, Maryland, and Virginia, contact CareFirst at 1-866/PRE-AUTH (773-2884).
-The Plan's criteria includes the following: PPO: 10% of the Plan allowance Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount PPO: 15% of the Plan allowance Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount
+Benefit Description You Pay After the calendar · Note: The calendar year deductible applies ONL Note: The calendar year deductible applies ONLY when we say below: "(calendar year deductible applies)".
+Surgical procedures High Option Standard Option A comprehensive range of services, such as: PPO: 10% of the Plan allowance PPO: 15% of the Plan allowance Operative procedures Non-PPO: 30% of the Plan Non-PPO: 30% of the Plan Treatment of fractures, including casting allowance and any difference allowance and any difference Normal pre- and post-operative care by the surgeon between our allowance and the billed amount between our allowance and the billed amount Correction of amblyopia and strabismus billed amount onied amount Endoscopy procedures Biopsy procedures Electroconvulsive therapy Removal of tumors and cysts • Correction of congenital anomalies (see Reconstructive surgery) • Insertion of internal prosthetic devices.
+See 5(a) - Orthopedic and prosthetic devices for device coverage information • Voluntary sterilization (e.g., tubal ligation, vasectomy).
+Surgically implanted contraceptives • Intrauterine devices (IUDs) Surgical treatment of morbid obesity (bariatric surgery) - Preauthorization of this procedure is required.
+Contact CIGNA/CareAllies at 1-800/887-9735.
+The Plan's criteria includes the following: Surgical treatment of morbid obesity (bariatric surgery) - Preauthorization of this procedure is required.
+PPO: 10% of the Plan allowance Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount PPO: 15% of the Plan allowance Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed amount - Eligible patients must be age 18 or over